Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Don’t buy a camera expecting better photos if you can’t take photos you like now.

-Playing guitar well is like doing photography well.
-It's something you develop over time as you learn what works and what doesn't.
-You can't buy your own talent.
-Don't buy into the hype around the latest camera brand or fad.
+Playing the guitar well is like doing photography well.
+You develop over time as you learn what works and what doesn’t.
+You can’t buy your own talent.
+Don’t buy into the hype around the latest camera brand or fad.

 It all comes down to your talent.